Today, is the 76th anniversary of D-day. What a difference can six generations make.

 Note on Firearm Uniformity

 There are numerous variations in the models of 18th century military firearms.
-Individual items like the ramrod composition (wood/brass/steel), the use of belt hooks, the geometry of the stock and thimbles could be different for each production batch.
-There is a great deal of variation among samples of surviving firearms, even from the same year and gunsmith.
-These differences are the result of not just eighteenth-century manufacturing processes but also deliberate choices made by individual gun makers and the evolution of the firearm design.
+Individual items like the ramrod composition (wood/brass/steel), the use of belt hooks, the geometry of the stock and thimbles could be different for each production batch by the same gunsmith.
+There is a great deal of variation among samples of surviving firearms, even from the same year and shop.
+These differences are the result of not just eighteenth-century manufacturing processes but also deliberate choices made by individual gun makers and the incremental evolution of the firearm design.

 My strategy in trying to solve the question of Washington’s firearm involved the use the process of elimination.
-The rationale was that it would be exceedingly difficult—if not impossible—to precisely match the firearm, but relatively easy to eliminate the possibility that it was a Brown Bess.
+The rationale was that it would be exceedingly difficult—if not impossible—to precisely match the firearm in the painting, but relatively easy to eliminate the possibility that it was a Brown Bess.

 Another measurement objective was to evaluate the overall length of the firearm.
 The Brown Bess standard length of the long land pattern was about 58”, so a length in excess of 60”-70” would eliminate the possibility that this was a standard issue British musket.